OWASP/www-chapter-chandigarh-university/index.md

 <p>The OWASP Chandigarh University Student Chapter was formed in 2023 with the aim of spreading awareness about cybersecurity and malware.
 We share the same goal as well as the motivation that OWASP shares.
 We welcome you all to OWASP Chandigarh University Chapter.</p>

 ## Participation
-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.

 Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.